panoply/syncify/readme.md

 # SYNCIFY

 A lightening fast, extensible and superior alternative Shopify CLI (Theme Development) tool.
 Syncify provides developers with a powerful CLI and employs an intuitive approach for creating Shopify themes.
+It's batteries included solution designed for advanced theme development.

 ### Demos